Everything You Need To Know About Terpenes Of Cannabis

 It means they are used to attract pollinators and repel certain kinds of predators.
 Different factors contribute to the development of terpenes in plants.
 And, these include weather, climate, age, soil type, fertilizers, and time of day.
 More than 100 different types of terpenes are found in the cannabis plant.

 What’s interesting is the fact that every strain consists of a unique terpene composition and type.
 In short, a strain with a cheese-like smell will likely have this smell on its descendants.
-Terpenes play an important role when it comes to differentiating the effects of several cannabis strains.
+Terpenes play an important role when it comes to differentiating the effects of several cannabis strains like Cherry Abacus or Bubba Remedy or one of the hundreds of other hemp cannabis strains.

 However, more studies have to be conducted to understand more about how they can differentiate and to what length.
 Certain terpenes can promote stress relief and relaxation, whereas some others might promote acuity and focus.
 For example, myrcene is commonly found in relaxing cannabis strains like Granddaddy Purple and Blue Dream.